 Tell your partner some of the things you are thankful for.

-“for Yours is the kingdom and the power and the glory forever.”—end with praise and thanksgiving.
+“for Yours is the kingdom and the power and the glory forever”—end with praise and thanksgiving.
 Thank God for allowing us to share in His eternal kingdom, power and glory.
 Thank Him for making you his child.
 Thank Him for answering your prayers (and be specific!).
 When you don’t feel like praising God, start thanking Him, and you should find your attitude changing.
 Both praise and thanksgiving are tools or weapons in the unseen war, so use them!
-God doesn’t need our praise—a world of angels worships Him—but He deserves it.
+A world of angels worships God, so God doesn’t need our praise but He deserves it.
 Prayer doesn’t change God, it changes us.
 He saved us and revealed Himself to us, and now it is our duty and delight to give him glory/praise.

 Pastor Matthew Henry says, “Praise is the work and happiness of heaven (see Ps.
 71:14); and [everyone who] would go to heaven hereafter, must begin their heaven now.
 Observe, how full this doxology [i.e., prayerful ending] is, ‘The kingdom, and the power, and the glory, it is all Yours.’”
 So we have a lot to be thankful for, and to be thankful for forever!